johmathe/shotdetect/README.md

 ## Options details
 -s : set threshold

 The threshold is the level for shot detection.
 High will not detect a lot, low will detect a lot of false shots.
 A good choice is about 60.

 -w : generates audio xml information

 See the generated file for more details

 -v : generates video xml informations

 See the generated file for more details

 -f : generates the first image of shots

 -l : generates the last image of shots

+-q : generates the middle image of shots

 -m : generates the thumbnails images

 -r : generates the real size images

 # Comments